pymc-labs/CausalPy/docs/source/knowledgebase/glossary.rst

    Local Average Treatment effect
    LATE
-      Also known asthe compiler average causal effect (CACE), is the effect of a treatment for subjects who comply with the experimental treatment assigned to their sample group.
+      Also known as the complier average causal effect (CACE), is the effect of a treatment for subjects who comply with the experimental treatment assigned to their sample group.
 It is the quantity we're estimating in IV designs.

    Non-equivalent group designs
    NEGD